tta13/2D-soccer-simulation-xG/README.md

 * goal: was it a goal?

 ## Model
-Implemented used the logistic function, using the 2019+2021 dataset, it is built on the variables _angle_, _distance_ and _players_in_between_, since those minimized the p-values from the model and gave it good predictive power.
+Implemented used the logistic function, using the 2019+2021 dataset, it is built on the variables _x_, _angle_, _distance_ and _players_in_between_, since those were all statistically signifcant for the model and gave it reasonable predictive power.

 ## What can improve?
 * Shooting identification algorithm